Bruce Petty

-Bruce Leslie Petty, born 23 November 1929 at Doncaster, a suburb of Melbourne, is one of Australia's best known political satirists and cartoonists.
-He is a regular contributor to Melbourne's The Age newspaper.
+Bruce Leslie Petty (23 November 1929 – 6 April 2023) was an Australian political satirist, sculptor and cartoonist.
+He was a regular contributor to Melbourne's The Age newspaper.
 His intricate images have been described as "doodle-bombs" for their free-association of links between various ideas, people and institutions.
 Age journalist Martin Flanagan wrote that Petty "re-invented the world as a vast scribbly machine with interlocking cogs and levers that connected people in wholly logical but unlikely ways."

+He received a Silver Stanley Award from the Australian Cartoonists' Association; an AFI Best Documentary Director prize; Melbourne Press Club's Quill Lifetime Achievement Award; and the Most Outstanding Contribution to Journalism Walkley Award.

+Early life

+Petty was born on 23 November 1929, at Doncaster, a suburb of Melbourne.

 Work

 Petty began working for the Owen Brothers animation studio in Melbourne in 1949, before moving to the UK in 1954.
 His cartoons were published in The New Yorker, Esquire and Punch.
 On his return to Australia in 1961, he worked at first for The (Sydney) Daily Mirror, The Bulletin and The Australian before joining The Age in 1976.